Telus Optik TV: Pik TV

-Pik TV service is available on iPhone, iPad, iPod Touch, Apple TV, Android, and web browsers.
+Pik TV service was available on iPhone, iPad, iPod Touch, Apple TV, Android, and web browsers.

+The service was discontinued and instead new services called Stream+ and TELUS TV+ have been announced and introduced with similar features that bundles streaming apps like Netflix, Crave, Apple TV+, Prime Video, Crave, Hayu, discovery+, Shudder, Sundance Now, IFC Films Unlimited and Acorn TV.

 Satellite TV

 From June 2009 to April 2018, Telus resold BCE's satellite Bell Satellite TV service in parts of Alberta and British Columbia as Telus Satellite TV.
 The agreement was designed to allow Telus the ability to offer a quadruple play of services in markets where it had not yet deployed Optik TV, while also allowing Bell to increase its television market share in Western Canada.
 The Telus-branded service co-exists with the Bell-branded version of Bell TV, which is still offered in the markets that Telus Satellite TV is offered.
 With the resale agreement ending March 31, 2018, Telus continues to support existing subscribers, but no longer accepts new ones.

-Telus Presents
+TELUS Presents

-Telus Presents is a collection of, as described by Telus, "hard-to-find" international programs available on demand at no additional charge to Optik TV and Pik TV subscribers in Alberta and B.C., introduced in October 2020.
+TELUS Presents is a collection of, as described by Telus, "hard-to-find" international programs available on demand at no additional charge to Optik TV and Pik TV subscribers in Alberta and B.C., introduced in October 2020.
 Programs available as part of the collection include I Hate Suzie and The Newsreader.